 Capturing Deadlocks using SQL Profiler

-In this article, I am going to discuss Capturing Deadlocks using SQL Profiler i.e. how to capture the deadlock graph using SQL Profiler.
+In this article, I am going to discuss Capturing Deadlocks using SQL Profiler i.e. how to capture deadlock using SQL Profiler.
+Please read our previous article where we discussed SQL Server Deadlock Analysis and Prevention in detail.

 To capture the deadlock graph, what we need to do is add the Deadlock graph event to the trace in SQL Profiler.
 To do this please following steps.